 We ask you this through Christ our Lord.

-'Be prepared for people to hand you over to sanhedrins and scourge you in their synagogues.
-You will be brought before governors and kings for my sake, as evidence to them and to the gentiles.
+“Be prepared for people to hand you over to councils and scourge you in their synagogues.
+You will be brought before governors and kings for my sake, as evidence to them and to the Gentiles.
 But when you are handed over, do not worry about how to speak or what to say; what you are to say will be given to you when the time comes, because it is not you who will be speaking; the Spirit of your Father will be speaking in you.

-• The contrast is enormous.
-Yesterday, Christmas Day, we had the crib of the newly born child, with the singing of the angels and the visit of the Shepherds.
+• This contrast is enormous.
+Yesterday, Christmas Day, we had the crib of the newly born child, with the singing of the angels and the visit of the shepherds.
 Today here is the blood of Stephen, stoned to death, because he had the courage to believe in the promise expressed in the simplicity of the crib.
 Stephen criticized the fundamentalist interpretation of the Law of God and the monopoly of the Temple.
-This is why he was killed (Acts 6, 13-14).
+This is why he was killed (Acts 6: 13-14).

 • This is what happened to Stephen.
-He gave witness of his faith in Jesus up until the last moment of his life.
-At the hour of his death he says: “I can see Heaven thrown open, and the Son of man standing at the right hand of God” (Acts 7, 56).
+He gave witness to his faith in Jesus to the last moment of his life.
+At the hour of his death he says: “I can see Heaven thrown open, and the Son of man standing at the right hand of God” (Acts 7: 56).
 And in falling dead under the stones, he imitated Jesus crying out: “Lord, do not hold this sin against them!”
-(Acts 7, 60; Lk 23,34).
+(Acts 7:60; Lk 23:34).

-• Jesus had said: “When they will hand you over to them, do not worry about how or what you have to day, because it will be suggested to you at that moment what you have to say: in fact, it is not you who will speak, but the Spirit of your Father who will speak in you”.
+• Jesus had said: “When they will hand you over to them, do not worry about how or what you have to say, because it will be given to you at that moment what you have to say: in fact, it is not you who will speak, but the Spirit of your Father who will speak in you.”
 This prophecy is also fulfilled in Stephen.
-His enemies did not succeed to resist the inspired wisdom with which he spoke” (Acts 6, 10).
-“The members of the Sanhedrin all looked intently on Stephen, and his face appeared to them as the face of an angel” (Acts 6, 15).
-Stephen spoke “filled with the Holy Spirit” (Acts 7, 55).
+His enemies did not succeed in resisting the inspired wisdom with which he spoke” (Acts 6: 10).
+“The members of the Sanhedrin all looked intently on Stephen, and his face appeared to them as the face of an angel” (Acts 6: 15).
+Stephen spoke “filled with the Holy Spirit” (Acts 7: 55).
 This is why the anger of the others was so great that they killed him.